A blog for those who desire a more creative relationship with the natural world.

 WINNER 2013 COLORADO AUTHORS' LEAGUE BLOG OF THE YEAR AWARD!

 "Your recent blog about the tender return of your loved ones to the earth was moving, graceful in words and inspiration.
 Your words always come from the heart and intellect.
 A rare and insightful combination."
-Rolland Smith, former news anchor for WCBS-TV in New York, recipient of 11 Emmy Awards We've nearly reached 150,000 pageviews.
+Rolland Smith, former news anchor for WCBS-TV in New York, recipient of 11 Emmy Awards Over 150,000 pageviews.
 Thank you!

 Last Thursday, Larry and Debby, neighbors in our small mountain community of less than 100 homes, sent out a plea to help them look for their lost dog.
 Molly, a beautiful Golden Retriever they had rescued when she was 6 months old, had apparently wandered away from home the day before.
 Snow had fallen that evening, blanketing the dirt roads, the yards, and the thick forest in white.